 NLC is opposed to federal policies that inadvertently promote competition or pit cities against each other.
-These types of polices the development limit of comprehensive community development strategies and achievement of successful community development across the country.
-(See also CED Section 3.04(C)(1)(b), Economic Development, No Interjurisdictional Battles)
+These types of polices limit the development of comprehensive community development strategies and achievement of successful community development across the country.
+CED Section 3.04(C)(1)(b), (See also Economic Development, No Interjurisdictional Battles)